Malpractice season 2: release date, cast, plot, trailer and everything we know

 Tom Hughes as Dr James Ford

-Tom Hughes, best known for his roles in The English and Victoria was most recently seen in Franklin and will appear in upcoming Ancient Rome drama Those About to Die.
-Tom will take the key role of Dr James Ford, who comes under investigation from Norma and George.
+Tom Hughes, best known for his roles in The English and Victoria was most recently seen in Franklin and Ancient Rome drama Those About to Die.
+Tom plays the key role of Dr James Ford, who comes under investigation from Norma and George after his actions lead to the tragic death of a new mum.

 Zoe Telford in Red Eye (Image credit: ITV)